Former Swiss banker closely involved in U.S. tax evasion, witness says at Florida trial

 FORT LAUDERDALE Fla.
 (Reuters) - A former senior Swiss bank executive on trial for federal tax evasion was a micro-manager intimately involved in efforts to deceive U.S. authorities, a former employee testified on Thursday.

-Martin Liechti, the former head of the wealth management division for the Americas at UBS, was testifying in Fort Lauderdale for a second day in the trial of Raoul Weil 54, UBS’s former head of wealth management and the highest-ranking Swiss banker to be snared in the U.S. government’s efforts to stamp out offshore tax evasion.
+Martin Liechti, the former head of the wealth management division for the Americas at UBS UBSN.VX (UBS.N), was testifying in Fort Lauderdale for a second day in the trial of Raoul Weil 54, UBS’s former head of wealth management and the highest-ranking Swiss banker to be snared in the U.S. government’s efforts to stamp out offshore tax evasion.

 Prosecutors accuse Weil of conspiring to conceal up to $20 billion in U.S. taxpayers’ assets in secret offshore accounts.